 Regina Freire is a lyric soprano born in Portugal.
-She graduated from her Bachelors degree (Hons) at Guildhall School of Music and Drama in London, with honours under the tutelage of Susan Waters.
+She graduated from her Bachelors degree (Hons) and Masters at Guildhall School of Music and Drama in London, with honours under the tutelage of Susan Waters.

 Even though Regina comes from a non-musicians family, she started very early musicianship, piano and choir lessons which helped to blossom her passion for music.
-She finished Grade eight with distinction in Piano, Organ and Singing.
+She finished grade eight with distinction in Piano, Organ and Singing.

 Regina has won several competitions, including the International Competition of Singing in Fundão (Portugal) in 2013 and 2014, Bomtempo’s Competition (Portugal) 2014 and the National Competition of Singing (Portugal) in 2013 and 14.
 Recently, Regina has won the competition of Voice ‘Chartered Surveyors’ in London.

 Regina performed in the Songs in the City concerts of Portuguese and Brazilian songs, she sang the soprano solo in Midsummer’s Night Dream by Mendelssohn, and the soprano solos in Gloria by Vivaldi, Requiem by Fauré and The Creation and Nelson Mass by Haydn, and Mass in D by Dvorak.